 In the following example, you can double-click AND to change the query operator to OR.

 7. Click Find.

 Note: As you build your search string, the Advanced Search dialog box displays any errors in the status below the search string builder.
-Find is only enabled after you resolve all errors.
+Find is only enabled when the search query is error free.